Beck’s, an Enduring Quality Import

 Today, both in Germany, and the U.S. where Beck’s is now produced for the American market, Beck’s issues beers in different styles.
 Beck’s Gold, Beck’s Red Ale, Becks Pilsener 1873, are just some.
 Here though I am talking of Beck’s Bier plain and simple.
 AB InBev, which owns Beck’s, claims it is the largest-selling German beer in the world, see here in the website.

 Why the Coy Label?

-So why does Beck’s not state on the label that it is a Helles style, or Pilsener, or Dortmund/Export?
-This opens the door, as I think it did for Jackson, to speculation Beck’s is a unique style, not classifiable.
+So why does Beck’s not state on the label that it is a Helles style, or Pilsener, or Dortmund/Export?* This opens the door, as I think it did for Jackson, to speculation Beck’s is its own unique style, not classifiable.

-But there is an answer, and an Australian news story explained it crisply.
-Before WW I German export brewers like Beck’s were on the march to enter new markets or expand the existing ones.
+But there is an answer, an Australian news story explained it crisply.
+Before WW I German export brewers like Beck’s were on the march to enter new markets, or expand their existing ones.
 Australia was a prime goal in this regard.

 In 1907, the Daily News in Perth interviewed a Beck’s sales representative, A. Bergner; see the report here.
-He stated as follows:
+Bergner stated as follows:

 I have observed that there is a noticeable want of knowledge on the part of the general public; and also beer-drinkers as to the meaning of ‘Pilsener.’
 In effect the word is practically what to you whisky would signify without any particular brand being mentioned.
 Many inferior breweries shelter themselves behind the word Pilsener and put on the market inferior beer.
 Many colonial breweries are also making use of the word ‘Pilsener’ so that the consumer is deluded into the idea that he is buying the real genuine imported German lager beer.
 This has driven us to the position that we have had to remove the word ‘Pilsener’ from our labels, and in future across the front will appear only the word ‘Beck’s Lager.’

 In other words, Beck’s was a Pilsener, a very good one, naturally, in the company’s eyes.
 But to sell the product more effectively the word pilsener was removed from the label.
-And finally, the simple term beer replaced the “lager”, probably for greater intelligibility in distant markets.
+And finally, the simple term “beer “replaced “lager”, probably for greater clarity in distant markets.